JohanMuller94/ESP32-RS232/README.md

 Captive portal for configuring an easy RS232 communication device, to integrate with HA through ESPHome.
 This project is made with projector control in mind.

+In terms of hardware, a MAX3232 is needed in order to translate the ESP32 TTL level serial to RS232.
+RX Pin from MAX goes to pin 16, TX pin to 17.

 Remember to correct UART settings like baud rate.
 Look up the documentation of the device to make sure there is a match.
 Commonly used is the current setting of this file.
 You might be lucky that it works.